Databases And Persistence / Deploy Databases On Northflank /

 - Create a new secret group of runtime variables to connect in the running workload

-- Show addons and configure your addon with either
+- Show addons and configure your addon with either the

-REDIS_MASTER_URLor select connection details and secrets
+MYSQL_JDBC_URIconnection string, or select connection details and secrets

 - Set the aliases required in your workload to access the secrets